sparkfun/SparkFun_Thing_Plus_RP2350/docs/uf2.md

 ## Entering the Bootloader

-Putting the Pro Micro - RP2350 only requires a couple of presses of the BOOT and RESET buttons.
+Putting the Thing Plus - RP2350 into bootloader mode only requires a couple of presses of the BOOT and RESET buttons.
 Start by pressing and holding the BOOT button down:

 <figure markdown>
 [![Pressing the BOOT button.](./assets/img/Thing_Plus_RP2350-uF2_BOOT.jpg){ width="600"}](./assets/img/Thing_Plus_RP2350-uF2_BOOT.jpg "Click to enlarge")